nus-cs2113-AY1920S2/duke/docs/README.md

 ### 4.4 `find` - Find tasks that match keyword

-This command shows you a list of all Tasks containing a search keyword.
+This command, given a search keyword, shows you a sub-list of all Tasks containing that keyword.

+**NOTE:** The index of the tasks in this sub-list follows it's index in the original task list.

 Format:
  `find <Keyword>`